Duties start date for auto enrolment

 When do my auto enrolment duties start?

-It’s worth noting that you may not be allowed to recover any backdated employee contributions from your employees’ pay, so you might have to pay their contributions as well as your own.
-In other words, the longer you leave it, the more it could cost you.
+- You may not be allowed to recover any backdated employee contributions from your employees’ pay, so you might have to pay their contributions as well as your own.
+This means that the longer you leave it, the more it could cost you.

 If you’re finding it hard to understand your auto enrolment duties, or you’ve been unable to comply for any reason, The Pensions Regulator can work with you to help – but it’s important to contact them as soon as possible.

 If you don’t start taking steps to comply with auto enrolment regulations, The Pensions Regulator is likely to take action against you, and you may be fined.

 Find out more about auto enrolment rules, fines and penalties.